jeffreysorgen/golf-club-sensors/activity.md

 ## Next steps:
+* Determine whether to use GitHub Desktop and/or BASH
 * Upon completion of EdX course, review the material and do all assignments again
   - Include Jupyter Notebooks, Python, C++ (the h files and others)
   - **Fully utilize GitHub features and functionality**